anjagnz/CSARCH2-S18-Group-7-Case-Study-1/README.md

 ---

 ## 4. Compatibility Justification
-For each part, explain compatibility and choices.
-Example:
-- **CPU + Motherboard**: Intel i5-13400F (LGA1700) works with ASUS B760M board (LGA1700 socket, BIOS compatible).
+- **CPU + Motherboard**: Intel i5-12400F (LGA1700) works with ASRock B660M board (LGA1700 socket, Intel B660 chipset).
+- **CPU Cooler**: Thermalright Peerless Assassin 120 SE supports LGA1700 socket.
-- **RAM**: DDR5 RAM supported by motherboard slots (up to 128GB).
+- **RAM**: DDR4 RAM supported by motherboard slots (up to 128GB).
-- **GPU**: NVIDIA RTX 3060 fits case, PSU wattage sufficient.
+- **Storage 1**: Silicon Power UD90 (NVME SSD Storage) has good overall performance with its fast and large capacity.
+- **Storage 2**: TEAMGROUP T-Force Vulcan (SATA SSD) performs well as secondary storage for larger games.
+- **GPU**: ASRock Challenger D Radeon RX 6600 matches the performance of the CPU in 1080p gaming without bottlenecking.
+- **PSU**: MSI MAG A850GL PCIE5 has 850W which supplies adequate power for a gaming build.
+- **Case**: Montech XR ATX Mid Tower Case supports motherboard form factor (Micro ATX).
+- **Case fans**: Noctua NF-A12x25 provides sufficient airflow for extra gaming support.
 ---

 ## 5. Budget Analysis
 - **Budget Limit**: ₱60,000
-- **Final Total**: ₱XX,000
+- **Final Total**: ₱58,149
-- ✅ Within budget / ❌ Over budget
+- ✅ Within budget
-- Notes on trade-offs (e.g., cheaper RAM, higher PSU wattage, no aftermarket cooler, etc.).
+- The quality of the GPU was greatly considered, hence why it has the highest price among all the components.
+To fully maximize the budget, we decided to invest more on choosing a bigger and more efficient storage capacity.
+On the other hand, the rest of the components perform well enough for what it is built for given the price, and without compromising quality.

 ---